SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/Geo-Lookup.md

 The Geo Lookup operator uses [lookup](lookup-classic.md "lookup") with a specific path, `geo://location`, to produce a map.

-To map the IP addresses properly you must [count] (../../../Metrics/Metric-Queries-and-Alerts/07Metrics_Operators/count.md "count") by the `latitude` and `longitude` fields.
+To map the IP addresses properly you must [count](../group-aggregate-operators/count-count-distinct-and-count-frequent.md) by the `latitude` and `longitude` fields.
 You must have the `_count` field in your results.
 If you want to use a different field's value [rename](as-operator.md "as operator") it to `_count` so the map uses the field.

 Your query should use the following syntax: